100 First Foods For Babies

 Once your baby is showing signs of readiness for solids, it’s time to decide what foods you’ll start with.

-It’s best to start with simple vegetable and fruit purees and work up to dishes such as spaghetti bolognese.
+While there are no rules about what foods you should start with (as long as they’re safe), it’s best to start with simple vegetable and fruit purees and work up to dishes such as spaghetti bolognese.

 What about iron?